-We have three universities nearby – the University of Kent and Canterbury Christ Church University at Canterbury and the University of Greenwich at Medway, and all are attracting a growing student population.
+We have three universities nearby – the University of Kent, Canterbury Christ Church University at Canterbury, and the University of Greenwich at Medway, and all are attracting a growing student population.
 This is creating a strong knowledge-driven graduate base which offers employers excellent recruitment potential, as well as opportunities for partnership to explore how research and innovation can support business growth.

 Find out more about East Kent College’s Apprenticeship Programme

 Folkestone has two of the best achieving grammar schools in Kent, the Harvey Grammar School and the Folkestone School for Girls, plus there are academies and a performing arts and technology college

 View the success of Folkestone Primary Academy regeneration: